Andrew is a Registered Nurse and Operations Lead at integratedliving Australia

 integratedliving has current opportunities for nurses and allied health professionals to join our team and enjoy the rewards of working with older Australians in their home and community.
 Shown by Andrew's story, the benefits of working in community health and aged care are numerous.
 If you’d like to explore opportunities in the sector, we’d love to hear from you!

-To find out more about International Nurses Day, visit their website.
+Find out more about International Nurses Day.

 More articles to read next